bad1987/java-course/introduction-to-java/README.md

 ## Course Progress

-- Sections 1-9 are complete with examples and exercises
+- All sections (1-10) are complete with examples and exercises
-- Section 10 is coming soon
+- The course is now complete!